jy-gh/es_demo/README.md

 ### Installing the ES Portal Flask application and utilities

 1. Open a terminal window and change to the directory where the application should be installed.
-This directory is the **top-level directory** of the **repository**.

 2. Clone the repository as follows:

    `git clone https://github.com/jy-gh/es_demo.git`

+3. Change to the newly-created `es_demo` directory:

+   `cd es_demo`

+   This directory is the **top-level directory** of the **repository**.

-3. Optionally, create a virtual environment for the repository.
+4. Optionally, create a virtual environment for the repository.

    Although optional, this step is highly recommended, as it prevents **Python** packages—or even versions of **Python**—used in this project from conflicting with those used by other applications.